yintrigue/portfolio-ds/README.md

 ### [Snaky](./py_snaky)
 **Tech Stack:** PyGame, Python
-*Snaky* is a PyGame implementation of the classic game, Snake, but with twists specifically designed for training in neural network.
+*Snaky* is a PyGame implementation of the classic game, Snake, but the snake plays the game by itself with a brain made of a neural network.

 <a name="python_dev"></a>
 ## Python Development